Bricklayers Local 5 Apprenticeship – Oklahoma City

 Apprenticeship Cost & Career Outlook

-This is a Registered Apprenticeship Program — meaning you will earn while you learn.
+Bricklayers Local 5 Apprenticeship – Oklahoma City is a Registered Apprenticeship Program — meaning you can earn while you learn through paid on-the-job training in Masonry.

-• Paid on-the-job training with increasing wages
+• Paid on-the-job training with step increases as you progress

-• Classroom or technical instruction provided by the program
+• Classroom / technical instruction is part of the program structure

 Step-by-Step Career Guides

 The programs and apprenticeships listed on this page relate to hands-on skilled trades.
-Explore the guides below to learn about training paths, licensing, salaries, and what to expect in each career field.
+Explore the resources below to learn about training paths, licensing, salaries, and what to expect in each career field.